zeroasiccorp/umi/README.md

 * The maximum data field size is 32,768 bytes.
 * Transactions must not cross 4KB address boundaries
 * All data bytes must be arrive at final destination.
-* Requests arrive at a device in the same order that they left the host.
+* Message content arrive at a device in the same order that they left the host.
-* Responses arrive at the host in the same order that they left the host.
+* Message content arrive at the host in the same order that they left the device.

 ### 3.2 Message Format